a00908270/masterthesis/thesis.md

 The handling of *Docker Swarm Mode* and Kubernetes is similar in many aspects, like load balancing with Ingress, service discovery via DNS, and the definition language YAML.
 Auto-scaling, which means increasing or decreasing running instances of a service as the load changes over time, is not directly available in *Docker Swarm Mode*, in contrast to Kubernetes.

 *Docker Swam Mode* provides the possibility to mount local volumes or folders into a container.
 Kubernetes has two APIs available: Volumes and Persistent Volumes.
 Volumes are an abstraction with several different implementations for cloud storages (like AWS, Azure) and are bound to the lifecycle of a pod.
-Once a pod is removed, also the volume data is gone.
+Once a pod is removed, also the volume data is deleted.
 Persistent Volumens allow data to be persisted independently from a pod.

 Both technologies provide an easy to install development environment.
 Kubernetes is available via the minikube package as well as in the newest version of Docker Community Edition.
 Docker Swarm Mode is also available via the Docker application.